 Go To A Farmers’ Market

 Farmers’ markets are such a fun thing to do.
 You can try fresh fruits, vegetables, and meats, and you can talk to local farmers and business owners.
 It’s also the safest and freshest way to get your nutrients and improve your health.
 There’s something about going to the farmers’ market on a Sunday morning to buy ingredients that helps you come up with new ideas in the kitchen.
-You’ll be excited to use your very fresh ingredients and be inspired to try new things.
+You’ll be excited to use your very fresh ingredients in your dishes.
+If you love seafood, why not stop by a fishmongers on the way back and get what you need to try the easiest pompano fish recipe you’ve ever seen – it’s certain to go great when you’re using all those fresh ingredients you bought!

 Allow Yourself To Make Mistakes